Visas and immigration

 writer

-For those looking to visit or move to the beautiful alpine country, it’s important to understand how Austrian visas work.
-After all, between short and long-term visas, residence permits, and citizenship, there are a lot of options to consider.
-That said, Austrian visa opportunities do vary depending on an applicant’s nationality, therefore, it is important to do your homework.
+For those looking to visit or move to the beautiful alpine country of Austria, it’s important to find out if you need a visa, and how they work.
+After all, between short and long-term stays, there are a lot of options to consider.
+That said, Austrian visa opportunities vary depending on an applicant’s nationality, so it is important to do your homework.

-Learn key information about Austrian visas as well as what to do when you arrive in the country and how to make appeals and complaints.
+Learn key information about Austrian visas, what to do when you arrive in the country, and how to make appeals and complaints.

 ReloAdvisor